Turn your LATAM flights into points and make your dreams come true

-Do you know how many you collect when flying with LATAM?
+Do you know how many points you earn when flying with LATAM?

-The number of kilometers you get is determined by the multiplier of your member category and the amount you spent on the ticket, excluding taxes, charges and additional services.
+The number of points you get is determined by the multiplier of your member category and the amount of dollars you spent on your fare, excluding taxes, charges and additional services.

 Terms and Conditions

-- To calculate the LATAM Pass KMS you've earned with flights marketed by LATAM Airlines, we only consider the ticket price.
-Boarding fees, taxes or any additional expenses such as excess baggage, Favorite Seat, tour packages and travel insurance are not considered for this new condition.
+- To calculate the LATAM Pass Points you've earned with flights marketed by LATAM Airlines, we only consider the ticket price.
+This new condition means that boarding fees, taxes or any additional expenses such as excess baggage, preferred seat, tour packages and travel insurance are not taken into account.

-- For tickets purchased in a currency other than the dollar, the exchange rate we will use is the IATA Exchange Rate, which is updated every day from Monday to Friday.
-The exchange rate of reference is available online.
+- For tickets purchased in a currency other than US dollars, the exchange rate we will use is the IATA Exchange Rate, which is updated daily from Monday to Friday.
+The reference exchange rate is available online.

-- The maximum amount of kilometers you can earn is 200,000 LATAM Pass KMS per fare (100,000 LATAM Pass KMS per segment).
+- The maximum amount of points you can earn is 60,000 LATAM Pass Points per segment.

 - Remember to enter your LATAM Pass member number when making your purchase.
-That way, your LATAM Pass KMS will be added to your account within a maximum of 7 days after the flight.
-If you still don't see the kms in your account, you can request them here.
+That way, your LATAM Pass Points will be added to your account within a maximum of 7 days following your flight.
+If you still don’t see the points on your account, you can request them here.

 - Flights with associated airlines, Alaska Airlines, Lufthansa, Austrian Airlines and Swiss Airlines, allow you to earn points like Other Airlines, even whern they are marketed by Latam Airlines.
 This benefit is not available on flights from South America to North America or from South America to Africa.